 “The kid had enormous needs,” Cassidy said.
 “They said, ‘We didn’t exit her, we said she’s not eligible for special education.’
 I said, ‘What’s the difference’?”

-Others have said that many special ed parents place their children in private school and foot the school district with the bill.
+Others have said that many special ed parents bully the schools by placing their children in private school and sending the district the bill.
 Board of Finance Chairman Liz Mao offered the Board of Ed “all the lawyer money” they needed to fight the parents during the state complaint because of this opinion.

 “I don’t think it’s right when people are trying to take advantage of the system and get services they’re not entitled to,” Mao earlier said.
 “In no way do I mean that people who are entitled to services shouldn’t get the services.”